-The Spring 2018 Informatics Seminars Series will begin on January 17th at 4:00-5:00pm.
+The Fall 2018 Informatics Seminars Series will begin on August 29th at 4:00-5:00pm.
 A list of the dates for all of the twelve seminar presentations can be found here.

 If you have any questions about the upcoming seminars please contact Pegeen Ryan-Murray at email@example.com.